Hardhat-Enterprises/AutoAudit/docs/onboarding/incident_response.md

 ## Purpose

-To provide a structured, repeatable, and auditable process for responding to security incidents affecting the AutoAudit platform, minimizing impact and ensuring compliance.
+To provide a structured, repeatable, and auditable process for responding to security incidents affecting the AutoAudit platform, minimising impact and ensuring compliance.

 ## Incident Classification